 5. General Racism

-I think some Disney adults, but by no means all, are racist, which is an opinion many people who criticize Disney adults share.
+I think a very small but very vocal minority of Disney adults are racist, which is an opinion many people who criticize Disney adults share.
 For example, being outraged at Halle Bailey’s casting in The Little Mermaid reboot.
 I’ve seen people lose it about the Peter Pan & Wendy casting too.
 Yet, there didn’t appear to be as much backlash at the Tower Of Terror rebrand in California compared to Splash Mountain.

 Ariel and Peter being redheads had nothing to do with the plot.
 It’s not like Disney deletes the old movies when they remake them.